-- 1. Name last/family name, first name, middle name exactly as on your passport. - 2.
-Gender male or female. - 3.
+- 2. Gender male or female. - 3.
 Birth date day, month, year. - 4.
 City where you were born. - 5.
 Country where you were born Use the name of the country currently used for the place where you were born. - 6.
 Country of eligibility for the DV program Your country of eligibility will normally be the same as your country of birth.
 Your country of eligibility is not related to where you live or your nationality, if it is different from your country of birth.
 If you were born in a country that is not eligible, please review the Frequently Asked Questions to see if there is another way you may be eligible. - 7.
 Entrant photograph(s) Recent photographs (taken within the last six months) of yourself, your spouse, and all your children.
 See Submitting a Digital Photograph for compositional and technical specifications.
 You do not need to include a photograph for a spouse or child who is already a U.S. citizen or a Lawful Permanent Resident, but you will not be penalized if you do.

-We cannot accept group photographs; you must submit a photograph for each individual.
-Your entry may be disqualified or your visa application refused if the photographs have been manipulated in any way, or do not meet the specifications explained below.
+DV entry photographs must meet the same standards as U.S. visa photos.
+Your entry will be disqualified or your visa application refused if the entry photographs for you and your family members do not fully meet these specifications or have been manipulated in any way.
 Submitting the same photograph that was submitted with a prior year's entry will result in disqualification.
-See Submitting a Digital Photograph for more information.
+See Submitting a Digital Photograph (below) for more information.

-- Mailing Address In Care Of Address Line 1 Address Line 2 City/Town District/Country/Province/State Postal Code/Zip Code Country - 9.
-Country where you live today.
+8. Mailing Address - In Care Of

+Address Line 1 Address Line 2 City/Town District/Country/Province/State Postal Code/Zip Code

+Country
-10. Phone number (optional).

-- 11. Email address An email address to which you have direct access, and will continue to have direct access, after we notify selectees in May of next year.
+- 9. Country where you live today. - 10.
+Phone number (optional). - 11.
+Email address An email address to which you have direct access, and will continue to have direct access, after we notify selectees in May of next year.
 If your entry is selected and you respond to the notification of your selection through the Entrant Status Check, you will receive follow-up email communication from the Department of State notifying you that details of your immigrant visa interview are available on Entrant Status Check.
 The Department of State will never send you an email telling you that you have been selected for the DV program.
 See the Frequently Asked Questions for more information about the selection process. - 12.
 Highest level of education you have achieved, as of today: (1) Primary school only, (2) Some high school, no diploma, (3) High school diploma, (4) Vocational school, (5) Some university courses, (6) University degree, (7) Some graduate-level courses, (8) Master's degree, (9) Some doctoral-level courses, and (10) Doctorate.
 See the Frequently Asked Questions for more information about educational requirements. - 13.
 Current marital status: (1) Unmarried, (2) married and my spouse is NOT a U.S. citizen or U.S. Lawful Permanent Resident (LPR), (3) married and my spouse IS a U.S. citizen or U.S. LPR, (4) divorced, (5) widowed, or (6) legally separated.
 Enter the name, date of birth, gender, city/town of birth, and country of birth of your spouse, and a photograph of your spouse meeting the same technical specifications as your photo.